Angola Horror: Deaths

-The last car plunged 40 ft down the ice-covered slope to the gully bottom and came to a rest, at a 45-degree angle, with a fearful crash.
+The last car plunged 40 ft down the ice-covered slope to the gully bottom and came to a rest, at a 45-degree angle, with a crash.
 The passengers were thrown together at the end of the car onto the overturned stove.
 The stove from the other end of the car fell upon them and released hot coals.
 The carriage immediately caught fire, the fuel from the kerosene lamps fueling the flames.
 Only two people escaped alive from the carriage; some may have suffocated, but the majority were burned alive.
 Witnesses spoke of hearing the screams of those trapped inside lasting for five minutes.

 Reporting

 The accident, dubbed the "Angola Horror", gripped the imagination of the nation.
 Accounts of the tragedy, accompanied by grisly illustrations, filled the pages of newspapers for weeks and showed the tragedy of those trying to identify their loved ones among the charred remains that were pulled from the wreckage.
 Frank Leslie's Illustrated Newspaper carried five sketches of the scene and concluded, "This railroad disaster is accompanied by more horrible circumstances than ever before known in this country, and its results are truly sickening to contemplate".